mLamneck/SDDS_ESP_Extension/README.md

 3. **Save the Data to Non-Volatile Memory**
     * Use EEPROM or SPIFFS.

 Obviously part 2 is the biggest and requires the most knowledge.
 For sure it's overwhelming for beginners, and even advanced developers won't do it in 30 minutes.
 And finally, you have to accomplish step 3 and test everything, which is not to underestimate as well.

-Reading over the list, with the goal in mind, I get in a bad mood and I wouldn't even start.
-So much effort for such a simple task!?
 Let's see if we can do it less painfully with SDDS.

 #### Declaring the Data Structure